top of page

 My Grief

 Yet, I am not very skilled at denial, and there came a point at which I decided to forgo facilitating the support groups, and focus solely on my own healing.
 Rather than resisting my thoughts and emotions, I let them rise.
-I felt broken for a while, but eventually, using my skills and knowledge, reading the works of those who shared about their own experiences, hiring skilled providers, and trusting a few dear friends and family members, I resurfaced, regrouped, rediscovered who I am, and created a life anew.
+I felt broken for a while, but eventually, using my skills and knowledge, reading the works of those who shared about their own experiences, hiring skilled providers, and trusting a few dear friends and family members, I resurfaced, regrouped, and rediscovered who I am, creating a life anew.

 My process of healing has been complex, emotionally.
 Grief is like that.
 Now, though, I am a more evolved and solid human being.
 My grief is not gone or complete.
 It is, simply, integrated into who I am.
 I am sad on some days, and sometimes I’m angry.
 There are days when I feel unsteady and vulnerable.
 I also laugh and experience inner-peace and happiness.
 Yet, there were days when I didn't know if experiencing joy would ever happen, or if I wanted it to.
 Fast-forward to today…I'm comfortable being bereaved and welcome the entire spectrum of emotions—all of them.

-I've been working collaboratively with individuals and families for 30+ years.
-Fifteen of those have included supporting, witnessing, and coaching those in grief, and those who love them--individually and in groups.
+them--individually and in groups.
 Life after loss is a cumbersome journey.
 One that is tricky to navigate within a system and culture that fails to have a true understanding of what bereaved people want and need.

 One thing I know for sure is that no two people grieve the same.
 The way we grieve is colored by our life experiences and relationships, as well as our personality types, and other external influences.
 As a Certified Grief Educator, I've trained under grief expert, David Kessler, and my work with him, and colleagues in this field, is ongoing.
+In addition, I'm currently studying under Megan Devine, best-selling author, psychotherapist, podcaster, and grief advocate.
+My intention is to remain current in my understanding of grief, as well as to keep my support, educational, and coaching skills fresh and enlivened so that I may truly be of service to those who hire me.

 ~Dana